CenturyLinkCloud/PublicKB/ElasticBox/lamp-stack-tutorial.md

 * Deploy the LAMP Stack app

 ### Before You Begin
-* Sign in to ElasticBox or sign up, it’s free!
+* Sign in to ElasticBox.
 * Optionally, get a feel for building a basic Hello World box.
 * [Register an AWS cloud account](./using-your-aws-account.md) as a provider in ElasticBox.